 Toppling the Loaded Camel Logan Stone

 While we were talking to Lindsay Sandford about Giant’s Castle Maze, she also told us that the rock formation that we all know know as “Camel Rock” or the “Loaded Camel” was actually originally called “Dick’s Carn.”
 The real “Loaded Camel” was actually a logan stone, out by Giant’s Castle.
-This rock formation features in some early postcards that we managed to find in the Scilly Arts and Heritage museum archive.
+This rock formation features in some early postcards that we managed to find in the Isles of Scilly Museum archive.
 True to it’s name, it really looked like a camel with a pack on its back.

-An early, hand-tinted postcard showing the Loaded Camel rock, from the SA&H museum archive on St Mary’s.
+An early, hand-tinted postcard showing the Loaded Camel rock, from the Museum archive on St Mary’s…

 Lindsay told us that bored servicemen had pushed this rock formation over the cliff, presumably while they were stationed out at Giant’s Castle nearby.